« Blog

-If you're applying for life or disability insurance, the odds are high you'll be asked to list your medical care providers.
-People are often confused about what they should or should not mention.
+If you're applying for life, disability or long-term care insurance, the odds are high you'll be asked to list your medical care providers.
+People often wonder what they should or should not mention.

 While it can vary a bit by situation and you should always feel free to ask if you have any questions, a good general rule of thumb is to go back at least 5 years for your primary care doctor and any specialists or medical facilities that you've been to for health matters that could be serious, even if they turned out not to be.